Highgrove, Queensland: Geography

 The ridgeline of the Great Dividing Range roughly bounds the locality to the north and east.
+The locality is within the Murray-Darling drainage basin within the catchment of the Condaimne River.

 The Oakey–Cooyar Road traverses the locality entering from the south-east (Evergreen) and exiting to the north (Nutgrove).

 The predominant land use is grazing on native vegetation with some crop growing in the south of the locality.